The Small Business Development ministry 2014 highlights

 25 May – President Jacob Zuma announces new Ministry for Small Business Development

 The new ministry, which is to be headed by Lindiwe Zulu is to take care of small business development.
-With President Zuma saying that the development of the small business sector is critical to economic development and transformation.
+President Zuma said that the development of the small business sector is critical to economic development and transformation.

 26 May- Stakeholders react to the new small business ministry